Open Ecoacoustics

 Australia’s biodiversity crisis necessitates urgent action to deliver continental-scale monitoring and management of threatened species and ecosystems.
 Acoustic monitoring is set to revolutionise this by capturing a permanent, direct, scalable and objective record of the environment.

-As inexpensive open source recorders are now deployed en masse, researchers, governments, land holders and the community can use acoustics to monitor their land, understand changes to native wildlife populations and detect pests.
+As inexpensive open-source recorders are now deployed en masse, researchers, governments, landholders and the community can use acoustics to monitor their land, understand changes to native wildlife populations and detect pests.

 However, managing and analysing big acoustic data is difficult due to a lack of standardisation in methods and metadata.
 Siloed local data collections prevent aggregated continental-scale analysis.